Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 “This is fucking crazy.”

-This corpse was the Seeker he had been searching for all along.
+This corpse was the Seeker I had been searching for all along.
 Had someone realized Jjuggumi was a Seeker and intentionally killed him?
 It was definitely possible.

 [System]: You have acquired ‘Unknown Second Hand Fragment.’